curlyc/CurlyConquest/README.md

 # CurlyConquest
-global domination type arduboy game work in progress
+global domination type arduboy game work in progress IF YOU NOTICE SOMETHING HORRIBLY WRONG please contact me on arduboy forums, curly

 MAP is devided into regions
 regions are devided into TERITORIES